VCN AND ULTRASONICS CLEANING

 VCN AND ULTRASONICS CLEANING OF POROUS PARTS:

-A porous filter having an average pore size of 10 microns was placed in a vacuum chamber and vacuum was pulled to less than 1 mmHg.
-Water soluble oil was brought into the chamber to submerge the filter.
-The chamber was brought back to atmospheric pressure and the filter was weighed to an accuracy of 1 mg.
+A porous filter having an average pore size of 10 microns was placed in a vacuum chamber, and a vacuum was pulled to less than 1 mmHg.
+Water-soluble oil was brought into the chamber to submerge the filter.
+The chamber was brought back to atmospheric pressure, and the filter was weighed to an accuracy of 1 mg.

-Two filters were cleaned in a surfactant solution for two minutes, one in the VCN process and the second one in a 40 kHz ultrasonic bath using 100 watts/gallon energy.
+Two filters were cleaned in a surfactant solution for 2 minutes: one in the VCN process and the other in a 40 kHz ultrasonic bath at 100 watts/gallon.
 The results are shown in the graph below.

 VCN and Ultrasonic Cleaning Efficiency of a Porous Filter